-Figure 41.
+Figure 78.
 Erase Fast Boot Register (ESFBR) Sequence

-9-19.
+9-27.
 Sector Erase (SE)

 The Sector Erase (SE) instruction is for erasing the data of the chosen sector to be "1".
 The instruction is used for any 4K-byte sector.
 A Write Enable (WREN) instruction must execute to set the Write Enable Latch (WEL) bit before sending the Sector Erase (SE).
-Any address of the sector (see Table 4.
-Memory Organization) is a valid address for Sector Erase (SE) instruction.
+Any address of the sector (see "Table 4.
+Memory Organization") is a valid address for Sector Erase (SE) instruction.
 The CS# must go high exactly at the byte boundary (the least significant bit of the address byte been latched-in); otherwise, the instruction will be rejected and not executed.

+The default read mode is 3-byte address, to access higher address (4-byte address) which requires to enter the 4-byte address read mode or to define EAR bit.
 Address bits [Am-A12] (Am is the most significant address) select the sector address.